racket/racket/collects/redex/examples/delim-cont/README.txt

 To run the tests using the model:
 ---------------------------------

- 1. Open "tests.rkt" in DrRacket
+ 1. Open "test.rkt" in DrRacket

  2. Change DrRacket's current language to "Use the langauge declared in the source"